shawn-grant/ConsolePrettify/README.md

 # ConsolePrettify
-A simple tool for making good UI in C console apps.
+A simple tool for making good UI in C/C++ console apps.

 ## How to Use
 Download or clone this repository.
-Copy `prettify_functions.c` and `ConsolePrettify.h` into your project folder and add `#include "ConsolePrettify.h"` in your C files.
+Copy `prettify_functions.c` and `ConsolePrettify.h` into your project folder and add `#include "ConsolePrettify.h"` in your C/C++ files.

 Make sure the new files are correctly linked in your IDE/compiler.